cakephp/docs/en/controllers/components.rst

     Is called after the controller executes the requested action's logic, but before the controller renders views and layout.

-.. php:method:: shutdown(EventInterface $event)
+.. php:method:: afterFilter(EventInterface $event)

-    Is called before output is sent to the browser.
+    Is called during the ``Controller.shutdown`` event, before output is sent to the browser.

 .. php:method:: beforeRedirect(EventInterface $event, $url, Response $response)